Monacrylic/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

-1. Thomas Wallace Clear interaction, better colour to alert the person for over watering.
+1. Thomas Wallace: Clear interaction, better colour to alert the person for over watering.
 If there are lots of plants around, we need a better way to analyzd multiple plants, like through an app.

 ## Part B. Act out the Interaction